Workshop on Online Abuse and Harms

 Format and styling

-All submissions must use the official ACL two-column format, using the supplied official style files.
-The templates can be downloaded in Style Files and Formatting.
+All submissions must use the official ACL style files.
 Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.
 All submissions should adhere to the workshop policies.

 All submissions, except for civil society reports, must be fully anonymised.
 Self-references that reveal the author’s identity, e.g., “We previously showed (Smith, 1991) …”, should be avoided.
 Instead, use citations such as “Smith previously showed (Smith, 1991) …”.